Last Updated on

 This article explores the latest advances in door security that are changing the way people secure their homes and business premises.
 Read on to learn more.

-If you’ve ever been stuck outside your door on a dark rainy night fumbling around for your keys, then you know how incredibly frustrating this can be.
-A keyless door provides a welcome alternative to traditional keys.
+If you?ve ever been stuck outside your door on a dark rainy night fumbling around for your keys, then you know how incredibly frustrating this can be.
+A keyless deadbolt provides a welcome alternative to traditional keys.

-Numbered keypads, for instance, offer a great alternative to traditional keys.
-Simply punch in your unique code to unlock the door as opposed to using a physical key.
+Numbered keypads, for instance, offer a great alternative to traditional key lock hardware.
+Simply punch in your unique code into the keypad to unlock the door’s deadbolt for entry as opposed to using a physical key.

-The chances of an intruder guessing the correct key code combination are slim to none making it a great way to secure your home.
+The chances of an intruder guessing the correct key code combination are slim to none making it a great way to secure your home with both technology and hardware.
 What’s more, you can set your codes to expire on a specific day or time.

 You can even set it to expire if the incorrect code is entered a certain number of times in the course of the day.
-If you are expecting guests, you can text them a temporary code they’ll use to let themselves in and out of your home.
+If you are expecting guests, you can text them a temporary code they?ll use to let themselves in and out of your home via electronic mechanical deadbolt.